Khushal-Me/Cpu-Scheduler/README.md

 The scheduler uses the following key data structures:
 - `Process` struct to store process information
-- Circular queue implementation for Round Robin scheduling
+- Circular queue implementation for round-robin scheduling
 - Arrays for process management and scheduling